Agrosis/jcg/README.md

 final case class PhoneNumber(value: String) extends GenReader
 ```

-Run the tool and generate code.
+Run the tool in your root directory to generate all the code you didn't have to write!

+`java -classpath "vendor/jcg-0.1.0.jar:." com.plasmaconduit.json.codegen.JsGenerator ./src/main/scala json`

+This will recursively find models in the package `org.company.app` create a package `json` with the generated code.

 TODO
 ----
 * Find a good way to run the tool.
 * Implement reader/writer generators for sealed traits.
+* Insert comments/warnings about stuff.